 General

-Western Gull: Large gull with gray upperparts and white head, neck, tail and underparts.
+Western Gull: Large gull; gray upperparts and white head, neck, tail and underparts.
 Eyes are yellow.
-Bill is bright yellow with red spot near tip; legs and feet are pale pink.
+Bill is bright yellow with red spot near tip; pale pink legs and feet.
 Upper wings are gray, white-edged and have white-spotted black tips.
 Sexes are similar.
 Winter adult has faint brown streaks on lower nape.
-Juvenile is brown with darker brown wings and tail, pale, finely barred rump and black bill.
-1st winter resembles juvenile but begins to show pale base on lower mandible; 1st summer is paler.
-2nd winter has gray on back and upperwings, brown streaks on head and neck, black tail, and black-tipped yellow bill.
-3rd winter resembles winter adult but has brown markings around eyes, heavier streaking on lower nape, and black spot near tip of yellow bill.
-Interbreeds with Glaucous-winged Gull.
+Juvenile is brown with darker brown wings and tail; pale, finely barred rump and black bill.
+First winter resembles juvenile but begins to show pale base on lower mandible; first summer is paler.

 Range and Habitat

-Western Gull: Breeds on Pacific coast from Washington to Baja California.
-During winter, regularly occurs north to British Columbia.
-Preferred habitats include coastal waterways, beaches, harbors, dumps, and open ocean.
+Western Gull: This species breeds exclusively on Pacific coast of North America from extreme southern Washington south along Baja California.
+During winter, this bird regularly occurs north to British Columbia.
+Its preferred habitats include coastal waterways, beaches, harbors, dumps, and open ocean.

 Breeding and Nesting